tigerwill90/fox/README.md

 #### Named Wildcards (Catch-all)
 Named wildcard start with a plus sign `+` followed by a name `{param}` and match any sequence of characters including slashes, but cannot match an empty string.
-The matching segment are also accessible via [Context](https://pkg.go.dev/github.com/fox-toolkit/fox#Context).
+The matching segments are also accessible via [Context](https://pkg.go.dev/github.com/fox-toolkit/fox#Context).
 Catch-all parameters are supported anywhere in the route, but only one parameter is allowed per segment (or hostname label) and must appear at the end of the segment.
 Consecutive catch-all parameter are not allowed.